150 DuBois St. Suite #3

 • Speed

-• The PMC-BiSerial-III is optimized for serial interfacing requirements.
+• PMC-BiSerial-III is optimized for differential interfacing requirements.
 The FIFO memories and programmable interrupts off-load the CPU from most of the management other implementations require.
-The FIFO access is optimized for the PCI bus further reducing overhead by speeding up the data transfer.
+FIFO access is optimized for the PCI bus further reducing overhead by speeding up the data transfer.
 On the IO side the PMC BiSerial has independent channel functions.
 Channels can operate at maximum rate in parallel.
-With the Spartan III Channelized DMA can be implemented and still have plenty of gates left for your application.
+With the Spartan III "Channelized DMA"™ can be implemented and still have plenty of gates left for your application.

 • Price